Understanding Health Insurance for Expats in the Gulf: A Complete Guide

 What’s Not Always Covered

-• Dental and optical care (unless specified)
+• Dental and optical treatments (unless added to your plan)

-• Cosmetic surgery
+• Cosmetic or elective procedures

-• Alternative therapies
+• Alternative and holistic therapies

 Tips for Expats on Using Health Insurance

-Final Thought
+Final Thoughts

 Comments